Dimitri-Prieur/NFT-project/README.md

 ## Future features

-It would be necessary to make the link between the generation of an image and the json with the creation of the NFT.
+It would be necessary to make the link between the generation of an image and the json with an automatic creation of the NFT once everything is done.

+Making a website and a database, that would allow to sell the tickets to customers and all the data related to the sell.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>